Computer Vision · Color Science · Image Analytics

 k=5 Optimal

-Elbow method and silhouette score both converge at k=5.
-At k=3 the model loses saturation nuance; at k=7 it begins splitting on lighting variation rather than intentional palette choices.
-Five clusters maps well to how colorists talk about their own work.
+Elbow method and silhouette score converge at k=5.
+At k=3 the model loses saturation nuance; at k=7 it splits on lighting variation rather than intentional palette choices.
+Five clusters maps to how colorists describe their own work.

 IN